cod3mau5/challenge_two/README.md

 1. Enter your Browser and type: http://127.0.0.1:5000 or see the terminal yout will see something like:
     Running on http://127.0.0.1:5000 that will be the addres you need to type on your browser

-2. Now you can see the json response
+2. Now you can enter any of the url of the tiendasjumbo site menu for example: https://www.tiendasjumbo.co/herramientas-y-ferreteria/iluminacion-y-electricos/bombillos?order=OrderByBestDiscountDESC and press "enviar" button

+NOTE: some url can delay more than 10 minutes

+ * IMPORTANT:
+ Maybe chrome limits the timeout of a long duration http request so for this spider I recommend using firefox or another browser without this limitation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>